ohnit/learnxinyminutes-docs/go.html.markdown

 /* Multi-
  line comment */

- /* A build tag is a line comment starting with // +build and can be executed by go build -tags="foo bar" command.
+ /* A `build` tag is a line comment starting with `// +build` and can be executed by calling `go build -tags="foo bar"`.

-  Build tags are placed before the package clause near or at the top of the file followed by a blank line or other line comments. */
+  `build` tags are placed before the `package` clause near or at the top of the file followed by a blank line or other line comments. */
 // +build prod, dev, test

-// A package clause starts every source file.
+// A `package` clause starts every source file.
-// main is a special name declaring an executable rather than a library. package main
+// `main` is a special name declaring an executable rather than a library. package main

-// Import declaration declares library packages referenced in this file. import (
+// `import`  declares library packages referenced in this file. import (
 	"fmt"       // A package in the Go standard library.
 	"io/ioutil" // Implements some I/O utility functions.
-	m "math"    // Math library with local alias m.
+	m "math"    // Math library with local alias `m`.
 	"net/http"  // Yes, a web server!
 	"os"        // OS functions like working with the file system "strconv"   // String conversions.
 )

-// A function definition.
-Main is special.
+// A function definition. `main` is special.
 It is the entry point for the
 // executable program.
 Love it or hate it, Go uses brace brackets. func main() {
-	// Println outputs a line to stdout.
+	// `Println` outputs a line to stdout.
-	// It comes from the package fmt. fmt.Println("Hello world!")
+	// It comes from the package `fmt`. fmt.Println("Hello world!")

 	// Call another function within this package.